tdongsi/python/docs/source/_posts/2019-03-31-python-mock-recipes.markdown

 ### Mock simple HTTP responses

-When testing REST clients that use `requests` module, it is better to use this utility method to construct simple HTTP responses.
+When testing REST clients that use `requests` module, it is better to use this utility method to construct mock HTTP responses.

 ``` python Utility method to create mock response
 def create_mock_response(status=200, content="{}"):